kristianlm/acorn/README.md

 [original C-API](http://chipmunk-physics.net/documentation.php) closely,
 which thus is probably your best source for information.

-Chickmunk should provide bindings to all C functions and thus all parts of Chipmunk (bodies, shapes, constraints) should be accessible.
+This is an alpha-release, however, Acorn provides bindings to most C functions of Chipmunk.
+Bodies, shapes and constraints should be available.

-It also adds:
+There is still much room for improvement and contributions are welcome.

+Acorn adds to Chipmunk:
 * properties: shape-properties, shape-properties-set!, body-properties etc
 * nodes: space->nodes and nodes->space